asciiu/appa/api-graphql-chat/README.md

 └── server.go                - The entry point to your app.
 Customize it however you see fit

+Note: server.go was renamed to main.go to follow convention.

 ## To regen the files from an updated schema.graphqls
 At the top of our resolver.go, between package and import, add the following line: